Vidya Balan: Early life and initial career struggles

-Vidya was born on 1 January 1979 in Bombay (present-day Mumbai) into a Tamil Brahmin family.
+Vidya was born on 1 January 1979 in Bombay (present-day Mumbai) into a Tamil Brahmin (Palakkad Iyer) family.
 Her father, P. R. Balan, worked as the executive vice-president of Digicable, and her mother, Saraswathy, is a homemaker.
 According to Vidya, they speak a mix of Tamil and Malayalam at her home in Palakkad, Kerala.
 Her elder sister, Priya Balan, works in advertising.
 Actress Priyamani is her second cousin.
 Vidya grew up in the suburban neighbourhood of Chembur and studied at St. Anthony Girls' High School.

 From a young age, Vidya aspired to a career in film and was inspired by the work of actresses Shabana Azmi and Madhuri Dixit.
 At the age of 16, she starred in the first season of Ekta Kapoor's sitcom Hum Paanch as Radhika, a bespectacled teenager.
 After the series ended, Vidya refused director Anurag Basu's offer to star in a television soap opera, as she wanted to concentrate on a film career.
 Her parents were supportive of the decision but encouraged her to complete her education first.
 She then studied at St. Xavier's College, Mumbai, to pursue a bachelor's degree in sociology and later earned a master's degree from the University of Mumbai.

 While pursuing her master's degree, Vidya was cast as the female lead in the Malayalam film Chakram, opposite Mohanlal and was subsequently signed on for 12 other Malayalam language films.
 However, due to production difficulties, Chakram was shelved.
-The postponement of a film starring Mohanlal was an unheard occurrence in Malayalam cinema and producers blamed Vidya for bringing "bad luck" to the project; labelled her as a "jinx"; and replaced her in the films that she had been contracted for.
+The postponement of a film starring Mohanlal was an unheard of occurrence in Malayalam cinema and producers blamed Vidya for bringing "bad luck" to the project; labelled her as a "jinx"; and replaced her in the films that she had been contracted for.
 She shifted focus to Tamil cinema.
 In 2001, she was cast as the female lead in N. Linguswamy's Run (2002), opposite R. Madhavan.
 However, after completing the first shooting schedule, she was unceremoniously dropped and replaced by Meera Jasmine.
 She was signed up under false pretences for a sex comedy, a genre she was uncomfortable with, and decided to leave the project.
-She was also replaced by Meera Jasmine in Bala (2002).
+She was again replaced by Meera Jasmine in Bala (2002).
 Thereafter, she signed on for a third Tamil film, Manasellam (2003), but was replaced by Trisha as the director was dissatisfied with her work.
 Kalari Vikraman, another Malayalam film that she completed work for in 2003, failed to get a theatrical release.
 After failing to start a film career, Vidya appeared in approximately 60 television commercials and in music videos for Euphoria and Shubha Mudgal; a majority of these were directed by Pradeep Sarkar.